 The fan-made "Terrifying Argent Witch" remake of the Lunars enables them to play the part of the Devil; fulfilling a spoken desire (serious or not) in order to "buy" someone's shape (and possibly soul, given how Lunar shapeshifting works), sealing oaths in blood (complete with a terrible curse should they break the pact), lending power at the cost of being emotionally tied to the Witch in question.

-This is a large part of Black Magic in Magic The Gathering.
-The most up-front about it are the demons you can summon, especially the flavour text on the latest reprint of the classic Lord of the Pit: "My summoning begins your debt, planeswalker".
+This is a large part of Black Magic in Magic: The Gathering.
+The most up-front about it are the demons you can summon and involve a "payment", a drawback in the form of having to sacrifice other creatures, discarding cards or losing life.
+Note the flavour text on the latest reprint of the classic Lord of the Pit: "My summoning begins your debt, planeswalker".
 The character Liliana Vess has a major deal with dark forces in her backstory.

 Quite common in Deadlands.
 Nearly all magic comes from the spirits of The Hunting Grounds.
 The nice ones are in the minority.
 The most common playable version of this is The Huckster, who has to allow a demon into his body in order to cast a spell.
 Just hope the Huckster isn't tricked into giving the demon too much control.